5l1v3r1/vscode-signed-dark-pro/README.md

 3. Click **Install** to install it.
 4. Click **Reload** to reload your editor.
 5. Code/File ＞ Preferences ＞ Color Theme ＞ **Signed Dark Pro**.
+6. [Rate five 🌟s](https://marketplace.visualstudio.com/items?itemName=51gn3d.signed-dark-pro&ssr=false#review-details) or  [Buy me a ☕](https://www.buymeacoffee.com/51gn3d) to appreciate the effort behind this theme.
-6. Optional: Use the recommended settings below for best experience
+7. *Optional:* Use the "What settings do i use?" below for best experience.

 ## What settings do i use?